neoclide/coc-tsserver/Readme.md

 - Rename imports on file rename, require [watchman](https://facebook.github.io/watchman/) installed in your \$PATH.
 - Search for workspace symbols.
+- Inlay hints support using virtual text feature of neovim, which requires:
+  - TypeScript >= 4.4.0
+  - Neovim >= 0.4.0
+  - Enabled by options starts with `typescript.inlayHints` or `javascript.inlayHints`.

 Tsserver module first resolved from your local workspace.
 If it's not found, use tsserver from `tsserver.tsdk` configuration or use bundled tsserver with this